wayneluke/vB5-Documentation/release_notes/vBulletin 5.6.5.md

 If you find an issue with the software or wish to place a feature request please visit our [tracker](https://tracker.vbulletin.com).

-In order to receive support for your vBulletin Product please visit our [community forums](https://www.vbulletin.com/forum/).
+To receive support for your vBulletin Product please visit our [community forums](https://www.vbulletin.com/forum/).